casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 ## What's Next? {#whats-next}

 - [The ERC-20 Sample Guide](https://docs.casperlabs.io/workflow/erc-20-sample-guide/) has many useful examples
+- The [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md) takes you through a detailed walkthrough on how to query global state to verify a contract's state
 - Also, look into the [Tutorials for Smart Contract Authors](/tutorials/)
 - See the rest of the [Developer How To Guides](/workflow/#developer-guides)